being0/bol_kalah/README.md

 * **KalahStateEngine**

   KalahStateEngine provides the logic to move the game forward.
 TwoPlayersKalahStateEngine has been implemented for this purpose.
-  For less complexity the execution context has not been separated from the logic, it would overkill for two players game(so you would see logics like if(turn==PLAYER1)...), but if we want to implement four player game for example, we can extract execution context from the main game logic.
+  For less complexity the execution context has not been separated from the logic, it is overkill for two players game(so you would see logics like if(turn==PLAYER1)...), but if we want to implement 4-player game, we can extract execution context from the main game logic.

 * **IdGenerator**